 The key is to engage the entire company and allow those from all departments to submit ideas.
 It’s important, also, to do this through a distinct program separate from employees’ day-to-day work because that allows employees to get out of the traditional corporate feedback loop.
 When the goal is to come up with new ideas, it’s more likely that employees will think outside the box.

-Step 3: Brainstorm ideas
+Step 3: Brainstorm ideas for innovation

 Step 4: Judge the ideas